 Giampaolo came with the 4-3-1-2 formation almost set in stone.
 This immediately put into question Suso’s place.
 The right winger was overused by several coaches and often under-performed.
 The Spaniards poor form and at least perceived one dimensional ability was going to be difficult to fit in the advertised formation and within one week – the week 1 loss to Udinese – Giampaolo was hinting at a change of formation.
 It only took 6 more matches for the coach to be fired.
 It was a case of unworkable and registered as a mistake for Boban, Maldini and all of management.
 In the meanwhile Maldini had acquired a bargain as Theo Hernandez started to display great offensive ability down the left.
 Stefano Pioli arrived to underwhelming reaction and results.
 Fans had hoped for a bigger name in the summer and still weren’t convinced.

 The calendar year marched towards December with not much to write home about and ended with a humiliation.
 On the last match of 2019 Atalanta destroyed Milan 5-0.
 The ensuing transfer window found new homes for Piatek and Suso to free the team of two disappointments.
 Ibra was convinced to rejoin the team, Kjaer arrived on an initial loan and several other small moves replenished the team.
 A few decent results greeted 2020 but still a derby loss stung.
 In the background a possible management change was brewing.
 Rumours kept swerving that Elliott and Gazidis want to take a big risk and hire Ralf Rangnick of Leipzig in an all encompassing role to revolutionize the team from scouting to the wage bill.
 This almost certainly meant a big youth reset and cut backs.
-This was of course treated with skepticism and not only among fans, betting tips 4 you, most fans and observers felt the same too.
+This was of course treated with skepticism and not only among fans.
 Boban publicly complained and left soon after.
 Maldini almost did too.

 Then football stopped because of the COVID-19 pandemic as Italy and rest of the world were hit hard.